Sino-Soviet Treaty of Friendship, Alliance and Mutual Assistance: Controversies around national interest

 China covering a vast territory with rich natural resources endowments was strategically crucial for the Soviet Union.
-Therefore, the Soviet Union made a huge concession renouncing its vested interest in China's northeast as embodied in the return of the Chinese Changchun Railway, Port Arthur and Dalian in order to reinforce the solidarity of the socialist camp in confrontation with the capitalist bloc and the defence of the Far East.
+Therefore, the Soviet Union made a huge concession renouncing its vested interest in Northeast China as embodied in the return of the Chinese Changchun Railway, Port Arthur, and Dalian in order to reinforce the solidarity of the socialist camp in confrontation with the capitalist bloc and the defence of the Far East.
 The Sino-Soviet strategic partnership was a dilemma for Stalin.
-On the one hand, assisting and having a trusted socialist ally like China in East Asia would immensely tip the balance of power to the Soviet Union’s favour and reinforce Soviet leadership in the communist world.
+On the one hand, assisting and having a trusted socialist ally like China in East Asia would immensely tip the balance of power to the Soviet Union's favour and reinforce Soviet leadership in the communist world.
 On the other hand, Stalin feared that Mao would become a second Tito defying Soviet will after the recovery from the war.
-Although the $300 million was materialized in the end, the agreement came with much more stringent conditions than those signed between the USSR and Eastern European socialist countries.
-For example, the Soviet treaty concluded with Eastern European countries spoke in terms of “immediately giving all available military and other assistance”.
-However, Stalin revised the aid agreement to “provide all possible economic assistance” and imposed more stringent conditions on the treatments of Soviet experts.
+Although the $300 million was materialized in the end, the agreement came with much more stringent conditions than those signed between the Soviet Union and Eastern European socialist countries.
+For example, the Soviet treaty concluded with Eastern European countries spoke in terms of "immediately giving all available military and other assistance".
+However, Stalin revised the aid agreement to "provide all possible economic assistance" and imposed more stringent conditions on the treatments of Soviet experts.
 Also, technological assistance regarding nuclear weapons was held off until the Khrushchev era.
-According to Mao, it was only after the Korean War did China won the trust of the Soviet Union, followed by more aid, cooperation and the 156 Projects.
+According to Mao, it was only after the Korean War that China won the trust of the Soviet Union, followed by more aid, cooperation and the 156 Projects.

 On the Chinese side, Soviet aid constituted the most important and viable means for reconstruction and recovery.
 China thus faced a trade-off between aid and revision of the independence of Outer Mongolia acknowledged in the Sino-Soviet treaty signed by the KMT government.
 There was also uneasiness around creating Sino-Soviet joint ventures, which Mao believed embodied certain degrees of Soviet paternalism and distrust.
 Also, the Soviet loan was not for free.
 Stalin demanded the entirety of Chinese surplus production of strategically important resources to be sold to the Soviet Union as repayment.
 Between 1954 and 1959, China supplied 160,000 tons of tungsten ore, 110,000 tons of copper, 30,000 tons of antimony, and 90,000 tons of rubber to the Soviet Union.
 Nevertheless, given the stake of this treaty for both sides, none of these impeded the final agreement.